Skip to main content

 Money: Indianapolis is cash-friendly but cards are widely accepted.
 Tip 18-20% at restaurants, $1-2 per drink at bars.
 Sales tax is 7%.
 Budget $15-25 for casual meals, $40-60 for upscale dining.
 Most attractions cost $10-25 admission.

 Cultural Respect: Hoosier hospitality is genuine – engage in friendly conversation and expect warm greetings.
-During Indy 500 season, racing is sacred; show enthusiasm or respectful interest.
+During Indy 500 season, racing is sacred; show ensoiasm or respectful interest.
 Support local businesses on Mass Ave and Fountain Square rather than chain establishments when possible.

 Food Safety: Indianapolis tap water is safe and tasty.
 Try local specialties: pork tenderloin sandwiches, sugar cream pie, and craft beer from Sun King or Taxman breweries.
 Food trucks are reliable and popular, especially at events and downtown lunch hours.